argmaxml/recsplain/docs/source/item-query.rst

 In the example above, A is overall more similar to the search item than B is to the search item.

 The explanations show why.

 It is because A has a smaller distance for category than B by 8 and is greater distance for price than B but by only 2.

-Plus, the encoder configurations weighted category twice as important as price.
+Plus, the encoder configurations gave category a weight of 2 and price a weight of 1 making category twice as important as price.

 .. note::
   Because A beats B on category by 4x more than B beats A on price and because category is greater weight, A has two reasons to be more similar to the search than B has.